Season 8 – Story 58

 Undoubtedly, the most intriguing character is Caldwell, the mineralogist and only IMC man with a conscience - a fourth role in the series for versatile Bernard Kay.
 It's a shame there are no strong guest roles for women.
 Mary Ashe wavers between insipid and gutsy, but isn't allowed to be seen grieving her father's death.
 Mary was an early role for Helen Worth (20), who, at time of writing, has clocked up 35 years as Gail in Coronation Street.

 Colony in Space offers a cheap and cheerless vision of the future, and the future is in the past, at least to modern eyes.
 The settlers use tear-off-paper calendars; Ashe asks the Doctor for his paper ID, and even the IMC ship seems to be using a telegraph.
-The Master’s secret files are kept in office cabinets!
+The Master's secret documents are kept in filing cabinets!

 Dudley Simpson's music is his least inspired of the season and the cliffhangers are slightly duller than Pert's standard.
 But one or two dodgy effects aside, it's clear the production team know how to tell a good story, in weekly TV serial terms, and always deliver a satisfying ending.